tbrlpld/laces/README.md

     name: str

-    def get_context_data(self, parent_context):
+    def get_context_data(self, parent_context=None):
         return asdict(self)
 ```

 With dataclasses we define the name and type of the properties we want to pass to the component in the class definition.
-Then, we can use the `asdict` function to convert the dataclass instance to a dictionary that can be directly as the template context.
+Then, we can use the `asdict` function from the `dataclasses` module to convert the dataclass instance to a dictionary that can be directly used as the template context.

 The `asdict` function only adds keys to the dictionary that were defined as the properties defined in the dataclass.
 In the above example, the dictionary returned by `asdict` would only contain the `name` key.